yusufavci99/PaperLanguageParser/README.md

 * Create the parser by using the makefile in src.
 * Parse any file with "./pareser < 'filename'"
+* There is an example program in testProgram folder.
 * The parser says the program is valid or there is a syntax error on a given line.

-## Deatailed Report

 ## Authors

-Çerağ Oğuztüzün
+*Çerağ Oğuztüzün
-Mehmet Bora Kurucu
+*Mehmet Bora Kurucu
-Yusuf Avcı
+*Yusuf Avcı